silverweed/pokepon-center/protocols.md

 a `!pong` message, or the server will kick it out after the ping times out.

 ### Battle messages ###
-During battles, the client and the server communicate via a Pok&egrave;mon Showdown-like protocol wrapped into the JACK protocol.
+During battles, the client and the server communicate via a Pok&eacute;mon Showdown-like protocol wrapped into the JACK protocol.

 More specifically, client and server send messages like: